A Sun: Music

-Title
+Titles

 The original title of the film, in traditional Chinese characters, is 陽光普照 (Yángguāng Pǔzhào (Shining on All Things)).
 It is taken from the last fragment of the last sentence of Hao's suicide text, which reads: "I [...] wished [...] that I could hide in the shade. [...]
 But I could not.
 I had no water tanks, no shades, just sunlight.
 24 hours uninterrupted, radiant and warm, shining on all things."
 Chung had always wanted a film of his to be composed of four characters with positive connotations, however ironic in context.

 Academic and filmmaker Jerry Carlson interviewed Chung, who mentioned the film, in 2019.
 Chung had already thought of its English title as A Sun; he was uncertain, however, since the Solar System only has one sun.
 After hearing the film's plot, Carlson approved of the title despite the grammatical error.
 Chung came to realize that the universe consists of more than one sun, and was aware of the homonyms "a Sun" and "a son".
 In the film, Wen lies that he only has one son (Hao); he disowned Ho.
 He also deludes himself that he is living in accordance with his motto of "seize the day, decide your path", and Chung wanted to explore the effects of delusion in A Sun.